jidongxiao/CSCI1200-DataStructures/hws/02_ride_sharing/README.md

 ```console
 Ride request for rider Brenda is now canceled by the rider.
 ```
-4.2 print an updated version of drivers.txt into output1.txt: driver's state should be changed from On_the_way_to_pickup to Available.
+4.2 print an updated version of drivers.txt into output1.txt: the driver's state should be changed from On_the_way_to_pickup to Available, and the last 3 fields of the driver should be reset to null, meaning that this driver is now not associated with any rider.

-4.3 print an updated version of riders.txt into output2.txt: the rider should be removed.
+4.3 print an updated version of riders.txt into output2.txt: the rider's state should be changed from Driver_on_the_way to Ready_to_request, and the last 3 fields of the rider should be reset to null, meaning that no driver is now associated with this rider.

 5. if the canceling request is issued by a driver whose state is On_the_way_to_pickup, your program should: